timescale/docs.timescale.com-content/using-timescaledb/compression.md

 The main option that needs to be set is timescaledb.compress_orderby.
 You can think of this option as the ORDER BY clause in a SQL query, but in this case used on your raw data when it is sent to the compression process.
-This option uses a data column as an argument.
+This option takes a data column as an argument.
 Additionally, this option is important because it directly impacts the compression rates as you’ll see.